Immunology for Basic Physician Trainees

 This course is different to any biology course you have ever attended!
 Traditionally the science of the immune system is taught, and then the clinical immunology, where that science is used to understand clinical medicine.
 Many graduates struggle with the science, but are much more comfortable with the clinical lectures.

 Reflect on this!
-The other innovation this year will be to break lectures into blocks of 25-30 minutes, and to intersperse these blocks with 5-10 mins of reflection on the presented material, in order to consolidate understanding.
+The course is broken down into lecture segments of about 25-30 minutes, and are followed by blocks of 5-10 mins where registrants can reflect on the presented material, in order to consolidate understanding.
 Reflection will include revision MCQs, or anaylsis of extracts or abstracts from the current literature.
 This approach furthers the command of the topic, as an understanding of the immune system is immediately applied to understanding the latest literature in clinical and applied immunology.